-- Discussions with the class teacher - Discussions with Carly Richards, the school SENCO; the Senior Leadership Team Termly MSP review meetings - Annual EHCP review meetings (If necessary to child's needs). - Speech and Language phone consultations (If necessary to child's needs). - Education Psychologist/ Class teacher & Senco (If necessary to child's needs).
+- Discussions with the class teacher

+- Discussions with Carly Richards, the school SENCO; the Senior Leadership Team or Mr. Dominic Williams, the Learning Mentor.

+- Termly IEP review meetings

+- Annual Statement review meetings

+- Speech and Language and

+- Coffee mornings

 How are the school's resources allocated and matched to the pupils' special educational needs?
 How are decisions made about how much support my child will receive?

-The SEND budget is allocated each financial year.
+The SEN budget is allocated each financial year.
 This money is used to provide additional support or resources depending on an individual's needs.